Alan Rickman

 Alan Rickman in January Man

-By 1991, he had roles in multiple films: the thriller "Closet Land," the romantic story "Truly Madly Deeply," and the melodrama "Close My Eyes."
+By 1991, he was juggling multiple projects: the thriller "Closet Land," romantic drama "Truly Madly Deeply," and the intense "Close My Eyes."
 His co-stars included Clive Owen, Madeleine Stowe, and Juliet Stevenson.

 Young Alan Rickman in Girls On Top (1985)

-However, it was his role in Kevin Reynolds's "Robin Hood: Prince of Thieves" as the bitter sheriff that garnered the most attention.
-Alan had to compete for audience affection against Kevin Costner's Robin Hood.
+But it was his scene-stealing turn as the deliciously villainous sheriff in Kevin Reynolds's "Robin Hood: Prince of Thieves" that really grabbed attention.
+Rickman found himself competing for audience love against Kevin Costner's Robin Hood.

 Alan Rickman in Robin Hood: Prince of Thieves